 The Islamic Republic annulled many of the monarchy’s reforms, although it did not revoke the right to vote or run for office.
 It adopted a civil code based on conservative Islamic law or Sharia, dropped the age of marriage to 13, and eliminated a woman’s right to divorce her husband.
 The Islamic Republic imposed new restrictions on women’s dress, child custody, inheritance and foreign travel.

 Female activists and civil society organizations faced “harassment, intimidation, detention, and smear campaigns,” the State Department reported in 2019.
 Iranian courts have imposed harsh sentences on dozens of activists who challenged compulsory hijab laws.
-Between 2018 and 2020, the best-known cases included:
+The best-known cases included:

 More in this series: